 Making a property business plan prior to investing in a single property doesn’t need to be too comprehensive.
 All you really need to think about are funding, management, and what type of property you want to buy.

 Building a portfolio of 3+ properties requires more thought, however, and if your long-term plan is to own a portfolio of 20+ properties, then this will need a more advanced business strategy.
-At least it will if you want to maximise your investment.

 Talk to Other Investors